robert8138/flask-google-calendar-api-project/README.md

 * [General Update Pattern III]
 * [d3 nest]

-Another new thing I am doing is to paste the references I found right next to the code I wrote down to solve a particular problem.

 ## Google API References
 * [QPX Express API]: Global airline pricing and shopping in a single, standard API.
 * [Google Calendar API]